Managed IT Services Partners

 Using Cloud-Based Storage

-Both BuckeyeBox and OneDrive are university resources available for cloud-based storage, which means files can be accessed from anywhere you have an internet connection.
+The Office 365 applications OneDrive and Teams are university resources available for cloud-based storage, which means files can be accessed from anywhere you have an internet connection.
+You can learn more about these on the cloud storage and collaboration landing page.
 As always, continue to follow security best practices and know where different types of data can be stored.

 - Managed IT Services partners can take home their regular work equipment (monitors, docks, keyboards) if needed.